danidiaz/really-small-backpack-example/lesson4-signature-thinning/README.md

   interested.
 This is where signature thinning takes place.
 (Why are those functions in scope?
 Because of signature merging.)

-  In this example it seems that we aren't gaining a lot, but consider that the signatures could be more numerous and more complicated.
+  In this example it seems that we aren't gaining a lot, but consider that the signatures could be bigger and more complicated.
 We didn't have to re-invent them!

 Notice how the [two implementation modules](package.cabal#L16) used with `foo` and `bar` only have to implement a part of the whole original **Siggy**